vrn25/Machine-Learning-Coursera/README.md

     - jupyter==1.0.0
     - jupyter-client==5.0.1

-I recommend using at least these versions of the required libraries or later.
+Using at least these versions is recommended.
 Python 2 is not supported.

 ## Python Installation

+### Following steps can be used to set up machine learning environment on the PC and view/edit the notebook-

 It is highly recommended to use anaconda for installing python.
 [Click here](https://www.anaconda.com/download/) to go to Anaconda's download page.
 Make sure to download Python 3.6 version.
 If you are on a windows machine: